 - Interest income from Treasury bills, notes and bonds - This interest is subject to federal income tax, but is exempt from all state and local income taxes.

 - Savings Bond interest - You can elect to include the interest in income each year, but you generally won't report interest on Series EE and Series I U.S. Savings Bonds until the earlier of when the bonds mature or when they're redeemed or disposed of.
 See the first bullet below for information about an exclusion from income for interest redeemed from certain Series EE and Series I bonds if you meet certain requirements.

 - Other interest - Other interest paid to you by a business will be reported to you on Form 1099-INT if it is $600 or more.
 Examples include interest received with damages or delayed death benefits.

-- Interest redeemed from Series EE and Series I bonds issued after 1989 may be excluded from income if used to pay for qualified higher educational expenses during the year and other requirements are met for the Educational Savings Bond Program.
-Excludable interest from redeemed U.S. savings bonds used to pay qualified higher education expenses is figured on Form 8815 (PDF), Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989, and shown on Form 1040A or 1040, Schedule B (PDF).
+- Interest redeemed from Series EE and Series I bonds issued after 1989 may be excluded from income when used to pay for qualified higher educational expenses during the year and you meet the other requirements for the Educational Savings Bond Program.
+Figure the amount of excludable interest on Form 8815 (PDF), Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989, and show it on Form 1040A or 1040, Schedule B (PDF), Interest and Ordinary Dividends.
 Refer to Publication 550, Investment Income and Expenses, for detailed information.